Knee Ligament Reconstruction Patients

 Dressing: The dressing should stay on until the first post-operative visit.
 The dressing should stay dry during this period.
 If you decide to shower, please cover the dressing with plastic so that it stays dry.
-Your stitches will be removed at your first visit after surgery.
+Your stitches (if non-absorbable) will be removed at your first visit after surgery.
 Please do not bathe or swim for the first 4 weeks.

 Ice Machine: If you are given an ice machine, use it as directed by the vendor.
 If you do not have an ice machine, you may use ice packs to control the pain and swelling.
 Do not put the ice directly on the skin.
 Use ice for 20 minutes at a time, three times a day.

 Activity: Crutches may be necessary during the first week after surgery.
 You may continue using them until you are able to walk comfortably without support.
 You may ambulate immediately and put as much weight as is comfortable on the operated leg as long as you are in a brace locked in extension or in a knee immobilizer.
 Physical therapy will be discussed at your first follow-up visit after surgery.